 Depending on the size and depth of your surgical wound, it may take as long as six months for redness and inflammation to fade.
 Sun exposure and improper wound dressing can even cause thick scars to develop.

-Rather than waiting for months and merely hoping that your Mohs wounds will diminish, you can seek out a qualified wound care specialist after surgery.
+Rather than waiting for months and merely hoping that your Mohs wounds will diminish, you can seek out a qualified wound care specialist after skin cancer surgery.
 The sooner the better!
 Proper wound care and supplemental healing treatments are critical to any successful Mohs surgery recovery.

 Post-Mohs Surgery Wound Care Options